nedjo/openoutreach/profiles/openoutreach/modules/contrib/context/context_ui/README.txt

 Like conditions, reactions can be added or removed and have settings that can be configured.

+- **Reaction Block Groupings**: You can influence what "group" a block appears in when listing all blocks available to be added to a region.
+This is done by specifying $block->context_group via hook_block_info.
+If no group is specified it will default to the module name, but if a group is specified it will be grouped under that group name.

 Using the inline editor
 -----------------------